chnm/thatcamp-org/wp-content/plugins/jquery-collapse-o-matic/readme.txt

 * The plug-in came to be.

 == Upgrade Notice ==

+= 1.5.8 =
+* scripts always load by default
+* can choose if script loads in header or footer

 = 1.5.7 =
 * option to only load scripts if shortcode is in use